fedelopezar/satelliteTaskManager/README.md

 # Satellite Task Manager

-Practice of task manager for satellite operations.
+Simulator of task manager for satellite operations.

 ---